 How to use a tripod

 You first need to figure out what angle you need to shoot from.
 Depending on this, the tripod’s legs are to be adjusted to give the camera the height it needs.
 Look into the camera and only if you are satisfied with the angle should you proceed.
 Hanging the camera bag on the hook at the base of the tripod can lend it some stability.

-It is generally a bad idea to raise the height of the center post, because this decreases the stability of the entire setup.
+It is generally a bad idea to raise the height of the center post because this decreases the stability of the entire setup.
 Use the three legs to get the height you want, then remove the base plate from the tripod.
-Affix this to the came, place the camera + base plate combination on the tripod and ensure that everything is ‘locked’ down.
-Minor changes to the camera angle can be made by adjusting the knob blow the base plate.
+Affix this to the coming, place the camera + base plate combination on the tripod and ensure that everything is ‘locked’ down.
+Minor changes to the camera angle can be made by adjusting the knob below the base plate.
 Make sure you tighten the knob after you get the angle you need.

 Photo Credit Featured Image: © Fotolia / branex